• About

 “The pesticide advisory board under the Department of Environment and Local Government is going to take the lead on this recommendation, engaging a consultant — if budget is present — to study the use of herbicides across various sectors including forestry,” Norfolk told MLAs, adding that the work is expected to begin next year.

-The senior bureaucrats from Natural Resources defended the province’s use of chemical herbicides on Tuesday, while also downplaying how much it’s used in New Brunswick.
+The senior bureaucrats from Natural Resources defended the province’s use of chemical herbicides on Tuesday, while also downplaying how much they’re used in New Brunswick.
 Herbicide application is “not done very often at all,” Deputy Minister Cade Libby told the committee.

 Green Party MLA Megan Mitton, who was part of the committee that produced the 2021 report, expressed frustration about the long delays.
 “We’re still pretty far out from from getting the information we need to even evaluate next steps,” she said.